Self-Love: Love Yourself

 Looking to another to make you feel better about yourself is a major cause of relationship challenges.
 The health and happiness of your relationships stem from your connection to yourself.
-If you don’t love, trust or have confidence in yourself, then you are going to look to others to foster this.
+If you don’t love yourself, trust yourself or have confidence in yourself, then you are going to look to others to foster this.
 This convolutes your ability to see others clearly and authentically.
 This also fuels low self-confidence as you look outside of yourself for an expectation that only you can fulfill.
 No one else can make you love yourself or feel self-confident.
 This is why these words starts with ‘self’.
-Seeking outside of yourself for this validation only leads to a pattern of unhealthy communication and unfulfilling relationships.
+Seeking outside of yourself for self-love only leads to a pattern of unhealthy communication and unfulfilling relationships.

 Conditional vs. Conscious Love

 Let’s explore this further.
 If you do not love yourself you will find it very challenging to have a healthy loving relationship with another.
 You will love another, so that they will love you, so that you can validate you are worthy of love.
 As well, if you do not love yourself, you will change yourself to fit the perceived needs of the other and expect them to do the same.
 This leads to a vicious and common cycle of resentment and anger.
 This is known as ‘conditional’ love and causes low self-esteem and numerous unhealthy patterns in any relationship.
 Ultimately it doesn’t really matter what the other is being, doing or having.
 It matters most to you, what you are being, doing or having.
 Self-love is the solution at the heart of developing healthy relationships.
 If you would like to improve your relationships with others, start first with improving your relationship with yourself.

 Only a lighted oil lamp can light another lamp. ~ Ammachi